 Birmingham Museum & Art Gallery is housed in a stunning Grade II* listed landmark building that has watched over the city’s Chamberlain and Victoria Squares since 1885, welcoming millions of visitors over the years.

-In this phase of reopening, we are sharing more of the city’s collections and tell stories about Birmingham as a complex, vibrant, and multicultural city.
+We're delighted that Birmingham Museum & Art Gallery has reopened its doors.
+As we welcome visitors back, we are sharing more of the city’s collections and telling stories about Birmingham as a complex, vibrant, and multicultural city.
 The gallery spaces have also undergone sensitive flooring and roof restoration work, ensuring that you experience your favourite artworks in a whole new light.

 Galleries and displays